Company Mission

 Emotional Support

-• Providing reassurance, encouragement, and a calming presence during labor
+• Provides reassurance, encouragement, and a calming presence during labor

 a woman lying on a partners knees